Windows 10 & Windows 8 Freezes/Hangs? – Repair ItPC Problems, Windows 10, Windows 8, Windows 8.1

-Referring to the Microsoft Community forum posts it is perceived that many users upgrading from Windows 8 to Windows 8.1 have an issue of freezing computer.
-Windows 8.1 is a much better development for this year from Microsoft, but it still has some limitations.
+Referring to the Microsoft Community forum posts it is perceived that many users upgrading from early Windows releases to Windows 10 & Windows 8, have an issue of freezing computer.
+Windows 10 Anniversary Update is a much better development for this year from Microsoft, but it still has some limitations like its predecessor Windows 8.1.
 Many of the upset users are willingly turning back to what they previously had.
-While there are ways to Rollback to Windows 8, we do not recommend this action.
-You can stay and improvise to find genuine ways to improve Windows 8.1 performance and resolutions to each problem you are facing with this new update.
+While there are ways to Rollback to past Windows version, we do not recommend this action.
+You can stay and improvise to find genuine ways to improve Windows 10/8 performance and resolutions to each problem you are facing with your new Windows upgrade.

-Considering the above noted facts, it is claimed that a freezing Windows 8.1 occurs in an unalike way at different instances.
-There could be several solutions to address all such instances, while a single for multiples.
+Considering the above noted facts, it is claimed that a Windows 10/8(8.1) hang occurs in an unalike way at different instances.
+There could be several solutions to address all such instances, while a single for multiple occurrences.
 Here in this text, you will be provided with the characteristics of the freezing behavior at several occasions and their apposite solutions, subsequently.

-Windows 8.1 is reported to display a number of outlooks, while ranging from computer to computer.
-All such cases are cogitated to extract the noticeable properties of this OS.
+Windows 10 and Windows 8 are reported to display a number of outlooks, while ranging from computer to computer.
+All such cases are cogitated to extract the noticeable properties of these Operating Systems.
 These properties are listed below.

-- Windows 8.1 works fine in the initial days of installation, but starts freezing later.
+- Windows 10/8 works fine in the initial days of installation, but starts hanging later.

-- System freezes when left idle for a long while.
+- System freezes/hangs when left idle for a long while.